Postpartum depression: Prevention

 A 2013 Cochrane review found evidence that psychosocial or psychological intervention after childbirth helped reduce the risk of postnatal depression.
 These interventions included home visits, telephone-based peer support, and interpersonal psychotherapy.
 Support is an important aspect of prevention, as depressed mothers commonly state that their feelings of depression were brought on by "lack of support" and "feeling isolated."

-Across different cultures, traditional rituals for postpartum care may be preventative for PPD, but are more effective when the support is welcomed by the mother.
+Across different cultures, traditional rituals for postpartum care may be preventative for PPD but are more effective when the support is welcomed by the mother.

 In couples, emotional closeness and global support by the partner protect against both perinatal depression and anxiety.
 In 2014, Alasoom and Koura found that compared to 42.9 percent of women who did not get spousal support, only 14.7 percent of women who got spousal assistance had PPD.
 Further factors such as communication between the couple and relationship satisfaction have a protective effect against anxiety alone.

-In those who are at risk counselling is recommended.
-In 2018, 24% of areas in the UK have no access to perinatal mental health specialist services.
+In those who are at risk counseling is recommended.
+The US Preventative Services Task Force (USPSTF) conducted a review of evidence which supported the use of counseling interventions such as therapy for the prevention of PPD in high-risk groups.
+Women who are considered to be high-risk include those with a past or present history of depression, or with certain socioeconomic factors such as low income or young age.

 Preventative treatment with antidepressants may be considered for those who have had PPD previously.
 However, as of 2017, the evidence supporting such use is weak.

+Community perinatal mental health teams were launched in England in 2016 to improve access to mental healthcare for pregnant women.
+They aim to prevent and treat episodes of mental illness during pregnancy and after birth.
+Researchers found that in areas of the country where teams were available, women who had previous contact with psychiatric services (many of whom had a previous diagnosis of anxiety or depression) were more likely to access mental health support and had a lower risk of relapse requiring hospital admission in the year after giving birth.